IDMNYU/CreativeCodingFall2021_KatherineBennett/Syllabus.md

 ### Late Work

-Unless specified, work is due on Sunday by 9:00 EST, via OpenProcessing or Repl.
-The submission place will be listed on the assignment brief.
+An assignment (ie, Sketches & Projects) will be listed on the assignment brief.
+Challenges are due the day they are assigned and to be submitted during class.
+Period.

 Work that is turned in after class but still on the due date get's 1/3 letter grade deduction.
 Work that is turned in the same week, get's 2/3 grade deduction.
 Subsequent submissions get one letter grade deduction for every week that it is late, beyond the first week.
 The lowest possible grade a late assignment will be given, will be an "F".
 Deductions are calculated AFTER the initial grade is given.